-Welcome to the Veterans Affair Webpage for the
+Welcome to the Veterans Affairs Webpage for the

 University South Carolina Beaufort.